mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 and ending with a colon.

 If the first line after the class header is a string, it becomes the docstring of the class, and will be recognized by various tools.
 (This is also the way docstrings work in functions.)

 Every class should have a method with the special name ``__init__``.
-This **initializer method**, often referred to as the **constructor**, is automatically called whenever a new instance of ``Point`` is created.
+This **initializer method**, often referred to as the **constructor**, is automatically called whenever a new instance of ``Account`` is created.
 It gives the programmer the opportunity to set up the attributes required within the new instance by giving them their initial state values.
 The ``self`` parameter (you could choose any other name, but nobody ever does!) is automatically set to reference the newly-created object that needs to be initialized.

-So let's use our new Point class now.
+So let's use our new Account class now.

 .. activecode:: chp13_classes1

-    class Point:
+    class Account:
-        """ Point class for representing and manipulating x,y coordinates. """
+        """ Account class for representing and manipulating bank accounts. """

         def __init__(self):
-            """ Create a new point at the origin """ self.x = 0
+            """ Create a new point at the origin """ self.__balance = 0
-            self.y = 0
+            self.__start = 0
+            self.__trans = []

-    p = Point()         # Instantiate an object of type Point q = Point()         # and make a second point
+    p = Account()        # Instantiate an object of type Account q = Account()        # and make a second Account

-    print("Nothing seems to have happened with the points")
+    print("Nothing seems to have happened with the accounts")

-During the initialization of the objects, we created two attributes called `x` and `y` for each, and gave them both the value 0.
+During the initialization of the objects, we created three attributes called `__balance`, `__start`, and `__trans` for each, and gave each attribute a starting value.
 You will note that when you run the program, nothing happens.
 It turns out that this is not quite the case.
-In fact, two ``Points`` have been created, each having an x and y coordinate with value 0.
-However, because we have not asked the point to do anything, we don't see any other result.
+In fact, two ``Accounts`` have been created, each having their attributes initialized: zero for balance and start; an empty list for their transactions.
+However, because we have not asked either account to do anything, we don't see any other result.

 .. image:: Figures/objectpic4.png